dylan-tong-aws/aws-serverless-ml-pipeline/README.md

 # AWS Serverless ML Pipeline
 author: [Dylan Tong](mailto:dylatong@amazon.com)

-This is a low-code AWS machine learning pipeline automation solution build on AWS serverless components.
+This is a low-code AWS machine learning pipeline automation solution built on AWS serverless components.

 The solution can be automatically deployed into your account using [CloudFormation](https://aws.amazon.com/cloudformation/).
 Quick-start instructions are provided below.
 The solution can be deployed and a working example can be launched with just a few steps.